 Knowledge and tools required:

-The path to becoming a certified Azure Solutions Architect is simple, but it’s challenging.
-In general, you need to meet requirements to qualify to take the exam.
+The path to becoming a Certified Azure Solutions Architect is simple, but it’s challenging.
+In general, you need to meet requirement to qualify to take the exam.
 Once you pass the exam, you’ll be certified.
 However, there’s a specific path you need to take in order to pass.